 How to Initiate an Encrypted Call

-To initiate an encrypted call to a contact, select that contact and then tap on the phone icon.
-You’ll know that the contact can accept Signal calls if you see a small padlock icon next to the phone icon.
+To initiate an encrypted video call to a contact, select that contact and then tap on the camera icon (1).
+For voice calls, tap on the phone icon (2).

 Once a call is established, your call is encrypted.

 You can send an encrypted group message by tapping the pen icon in the center-right of the screen, and then selecting “New Group.”